wp-plugins/spotim-comments/readme.txt

 	The standart comment form will be used.

-How I can get Spot’s ID ?
+How I can get Spot’s ID?

     You can get it sending them exported data to support@spot.im alongside contact details.